Published on Sep 08, 2020 and last reviewed on Mar 02, 2023 - 6 min read

 Stage 2 - Cancer has spread to the walls of the colon or rectum but not to the lymph nodes or adjacent tissues.

 Stage 3 - Cancer has reached the lymph nodes but not other body parts.
 Generally, it involves one to three lymph nodes.

 Stage 4 - Cancer has spread to organs like the lungs.

-Your bowel movements keep changing.
-The consistency of your stools change, and you might have diarrhea or constipation.
+Bowel movements keep changing.
+The stools' consistency changes and the patient might have diarrhea or constipation.